I'm a member

-In April 2002, ImmuKnow® (Cylex, recently acquired by ViraCor-IBT Laboratories, Lee's Summit, MO), an immune cell function assay, was cleared for marketing by the FDA through the 510(k) process for detecting cell-mediated immunity (CMI) in an immunosuppressed patient population.
+In April 2002, ImmuKnow® (Cylex, acquired by ViraCor-IBT Laboratories, Lee's Summit, MO), an immune cell function assay, was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
+The FDA-indicated use of ImmuKnow® is for the detection of cell-mediated immune response in populations undergoing immunosuppressive therapy for organ transplant.

 In April 2002, Immune Cell Function Assay (Cylex) was cleared for marketing by FDA through the 510(k) process.
 The FDA-indicated use of the Immune Cell Function Assay is for the detection of cell-mediated immune response in an immunosuppressed population.
 In 2010, a device modication for this assay was cleared for marketing by FDA through the 510(k) process.
 There were no changes to the indications or intended use.